 Set yourself up for success from the beginning.
 Meet with a business coach so that you know the legalities for running a business.
 Set fair prices (fair for you, your business, and your client).

 Yes!
-I was so happy to find Art of Proofreading’s High-Level Proofreading Pro when I did.
+I was so happy to find Art of Proofreading’s High-Level Proofreading And Copyediting Pro when I did.
 The course provided insight into the business as well as information about best practices.
 The sample edits were varied, which helped me understand different aspects of a copy editor’s and proofreader’s job.

 About Heather Mitchell